swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 <iframe style="border: 1px solid black; padding: 2px; margin: 1em 0;" width="736" height="420" src="https://www.youtube.com/embed/ME0SQK_5BNY" frameborder="0" allowfullscreen></iframe>

-[Go Game Guru](http://gogameguru.com) has become an essential source of Go news for a English speaking audience.
-An Younggil (Korean 3p) gives deep, deep commentary on a variety of games.
+[Go Game Guru](http://gogameguru.com) has become an essential source of Go news for an English speaking audience.
+An Younggil (Korean 8p) gives deep, deep commentary on a variety of games.
 His style is highly analytical, and to be honest his lectures often move so quickly as to be completely over my head, but that just makes me that more excited